Phoenix Water Quality at a Glance

 How does Phoenix manage water in a desert climate?

-Phoenix has developed one of the world’s most advanced urban water management systems despite receiving only 8 inches of rain annually.
-The city follows a “portfolio approach” using multiple water sources: Colorado River water via the Central Arizona Project, Salt and Verde river water, groundwater, and treated wastewater.
+Phoenix has developed one of the world’s most sophisticated urban water management systems despite receiving only around 8 inches of rainfall annually.
+The city’s approach relies on a diverse portfolio: Salt and Verde River water, Colorado River water via the Central Arizona Project, groundwater wells, and treated reclaimed water.
+Despite population growth of over 60% since 1990, total water consumption has remained broadly stable thanks to aggressive conservation programmes.

 Are there restrictions on outdoor water use in Phoenix?